 What special precautions should I follow?

-- tell your doctor if you are 65 years of age or older, or have or have ever had liver or kidney disease.
+- tell your doctor if you have or ever had any disease, symptom, or treatment

 - tell your doctor if you are breastfeeding.
-Your doctor will probably tell you not to breastfeed during your treatment and for 1 day after your last dose.
+You should not breastfeed during your treatment and for one day after your last dose.

 What special dietary instructions should I follow?